dip-proto/fastly.js/fastly-vcl/03-vcl-basics.md

 ### Cached Object Variables

 - `obj.ttl`: The remaining TTL for the cached object
-- `obj.grace`: The remaining grace period for the cached object
+- `obj.stale_if_error`: How long the object may be served stale if the origin fails
 - `obj.hits`: The number of cache hits for the object

 ### Client Variables